 Interested in finding out how to get involved through a student organization?
 Join Hopkins Groups!
 It is easy, just sign in with your JHED ID and password.
 Student organizations are organized by category so you can easily find the groups that match your interests.
 Unable to find an organization that interests you?
 Start your own!

 Choose a category below to learn more about the organizations’ description and the Category Coordinator that works with student organizations in that category.
 For an entire list of Category Coordinators, please refer to Hopkins Groups Document Library under the “Student Organizations -Registration, Recognition and Student Involvement Fair/Week” folder (You must be signed in to Hopkins Groups to view the folder).

 These groups are typically tied to an Academic department on campus.
 Academic and Research groups enrich students’ professional and personal development through competitions and coordinating events in which students may showcase their skills.
 These groups are not eligible for SGA/SAC funds as it is assumed they are supported and funded though their associated academic department or program.

 Advocacy and Awareness groups actively support an idea or cause.
 Many of our groups aim to influence public-policy and resource allocation decisions within political, economic, and social systems and institutions; it may be motivated from moral, ethical or faith principles or simply to promote specific beliefs.
-These groups are ineligible for annual SAC grants, but are eligible for Monthly SAC grants.
+These groups are eligible for SGA/SAC funding.

 Cultural groups are self-defined groups of people who share a commonality of cultural experience.
 Cultural groups may be defined by many types of commonality, such as ethnicity, religion, or physical commonality.
 Cultural groups offer a lively social and educational environment for students, and promote preserving cultural heritage and identity.
 These groups are eligible for SGA/SAC funding.